 The Nominator should describe why, in their opinion, the Nominee would be a suitable recipient for the HRB Impact Award.
-The word limit is 250 words.
+This should address the distinctive nature of what the Nominee did, and their pathway from research to impact.
+The word limit is 300 words.